 What cute and fun socks.
 Purrrr-fect Kitty Striped Socks is their name, and they are fun and easy!
 Have you been afraid to crochet a pair of socks?
-Well fear no more because the pattern is easy, and thee are so many ways to make a pair that has your thumbprint on them.
+Well fear no more because the pattern is easy, and there are so many ways to make a pair that has your thumbprint on them.
 The free crochet pattern in 2t-3t is below if your keep scrolling.
 Purchase the ad free pdf, that includes all sizes at Ravelry & Etsy,

 This post may contain affiliate links when clicked on I may receive a small commission at no cost to you.
 Thank you for supporting my small business!